Best Travel Apps Every Traveller Needs In 2021

 This is a great app especially for solo travelers.
 It’s a wonderful opportunity to keep your accommodation costs to a minimum, and meet locals too.
 Couchsurfing connects you with those who have space in their home for you to stay for free.
 It’s usually nothing fancy, but saves you money and helps you meet new people who can give you additional information about your destination.

 Besides, you can choose to use only the Hangouts option, which is for meeting fellow travelers or locals for coffee, drinks or other activities.
 That way, even when you’re on the road without your friends and family, you won’t get lonely - you can be social whenever you feel like.

 This app gives you lounge access at airports.
 You simply search for an airport, select a lounge and purchase access to it on the day of travel or up to 2 months in advance and enjoy travelling in style.

 Pros: Functional, easy to use

 This is the perfect app for frequent travellers.
 It keeps track of your itineraries, boarding passes, and more.
 You can also track boarding and landing times of flights, current waits for check-in, security and customs, the weather at your destination.

-You will also see tips from other travellers for things like which cafe is open early in the morning and where to charge your phone.
+You will also see travel tips from other travellers - like which cafe is open early in the morning and where to charge your phone.
 This travel tracker app has many more options, and you can turn flying into a game and keep track of your score.

 Pros: Useful and fun